Preparation for Australian Public Service (APS) reasoning, emotional intelligence and personality tests

 One of the major determiners in being selected for a role with the Australian Public Service is the Abstract or Logical Reasoning Test.
 The APS uses Abstract and Logical Reasoning tests to learn about your ability to solve problems and think in a strategic and lateral manner.
 These tests are non-verbal and require you to review a group of shapes or patterns to identify the missing shape, odd-one-out or final figure.

-In this abstract test question you need to find what buttons 1, 3 and 5 do.
+In this diagrammatic test question you need to find what buttons 1, 3 and 5 do.

 From the first line, we see that the original figure (the three shapes to the left) goes through two transformations to form the figure on the right: (i) a change in the shapes (square to circle, or circle to square); and (ii) a change in colours (black to white, or vice versa).
 Two buttons are active in this line (1 and 2); however, we still don’t know which one changes the shape, or which one changes the colour.